jconeby/jconeby.github.io/eventlogs.md

 <br>

 Below is a script to group and label the exported event logs.
 This will allow you to perform Least Frequency Analysis.
+Notice how in the example below <code>Get-WinEvent</code> is used on the exported event log.
+This allows you to pull the event log in as an object and perform analysis on it.

     function Group-EventLog
     {